vitaminwater/rotonde/README.md

 These are the available events and actions.
 All those starting with `SERIAL_` are from our serial module.

-We are going to use and open a serial port on the system by sending a `SERIAL_OPEN` action.
+We are going to use it and open a serial port on the system by sending a `SERIAL_OPEN` action.

 Clear the websocket output and copy-paste this JSON object into to the websocket extension: